symbol/symbol-docs/source/concepts/account-restrictions.rst

 :doc:`Accounts <account>` may configure a set of smart rules to block announcing or receiving transactions given a series of restrictions.

+The account owners - plural in case of multisig accounts - can edit the account restrictions at a later time announcing the specific :ref:`account restriction transaction <account-address-restriction-transaction>`.

 *******************
 Address restriction
 *******************

-An account can decide to receive transactions only from an allowed list of :doc:`addresses <account>`.
-Similarly, an account can specify a list of addresses that don't want to receive transactions from.
+An account can decide to only **receive** transactions from a list of allowed :doc:`addresses <account>`.
+Similarly, the account can define a list of blocked addresses.

 .. figure:: ../resources/images/diagrams/account-restrictions-address.png
     :align: center